eharuncan/ExamplePersonalAccountingJava/README.md

 Schemas are a manner to be sure that the data that comes from the front end is the way we expect it to be and also it is sanitized.

-We have decided to use simpl-schema attaching it to our collection as you can see in `api/tasks/tasks.collection.js` by doing this, all data that goes to our Database is validated and follow the structure we defined, you can see how a Task is structured, and having that schema, we can start doing methods and publications.
+We have decided to use simpl-schema attaching it to our collection as you can see in `api/expenses/expenses.collection.js` by doing this, all data that goes to our Database is validated and follow the structure we defined, you can see how a Expense is structured, and having that schema, we can start doing methods and publications.

 Don't forget to check [simpl-schema docs](https://www.npmjs.com/package/simpl-schema) in case of doubts on how to use it.